GLOBAL MARKETS-Oil sinks as OPEC deal seen unlikely; stocks dip

 TORONTO, Jan 14 Privately held Canadian carrier Porter Airlines said flights had resumed after a system outage grounded its fleet earlier on Saturday.

-* U.S. stocks down, dragged down by energy shares (Adds U.S. markets' closing levels)
+* U.S. stocks down, dragged down by energy shares (Adds oil price settlements, updates prices)

 By Caroline Valetkevitch

-NEW YORK, Sept 23 Oil prices tumbled on Friday on signs that Saudi Arabia and Iran continue to disagree over output limits ahead of a meeting next week aimed at freezing production, while global stock indexes dipped.
+NEW YORK, Sept 23 Oil prices tumbled on Friday following signs that Saudi Arabia and Iran continue to disagree over output limits ahead of a meeting next week aimed at freezing production, while energy shares weighed on global stock indexes.

-Energy shares led declines in U.S. stocks, with the S&P energy index ending down 1.3 percent, But the S&P 500 and a world stock index registered their best weekly gains in about two months.

 Brent crude oil shed 3.7 percent to settle at $45.89 a barrel, while U.S. crude slumped 4 percent to $44.48, both paring strong weekly gains.